denten-books/plain-text/1-chapter.md

 of the word, or Matthew Kirschenbaum's admonition that "every contact leaves a trace," and the call of Katerine Hayles for a "workable trace of materiality" [@drucker_digital_2001, @hayles_translating_2003,
 @kirschenbaum_mechanisms_2008, @drucker_letterpress_2008].
-And they are
+And they are all
 correct, in a sense.
-The sign does not and cannot exist without a physical trace.
+The sign does not and cannot exist without its physical manifestation.
 We are however witnessing the palpable effects of symbolic bifurcation.
-The visible sign is indeed produced to mimic the properties of immaterial representation.
-Thus when when Michael Heim
+The sign splits in two: with one half, invisible, remaining firmly embedded int the material substratum and the other half, apparent, in a shimmering simulation on the screen.

+Thus when when Michael Heim refers to the "ephemeral quality" of the electronic text or when Pamela McCorduck describes it as "impermanent, flimsy, malleable, [and] contingent" they are both identifying real-world technological contingencies [@mccorduck_universal_1985, 51; @heim_electric_1987, 211].
+And when Drucker, Hayles, and Kirschenbaum respond with hardened materialism, they are also describing real-world properties of electronic text.
+But the two camps are not speaking of the same phenomenon.
+The former group points to the screen as the impermanent and ephemeral state of the written word: like tomatoes suspended in aspic, writes Heim [@heim_electric_1987, ix].
+The latter group responds, along with Matthew Kirschenbaum by pointing to "uniquely indelible nature of magnetic storage" [@kirschenbaum_mechanisms_2008].
+Both camps agree that the screen and the drive are involved.
+And both would likely agree that it would be a mistake to conflate the one site for the other.;wq

 I propose we keep the following three appliances at hand: Goldberg's Controller, the IBM MT/ST, and Engelbart's Time Fob.